-Examples of recent questions relating to RBS- First Active transfer of equity
+RBS- First Active transfer of equity example support desk enquires

 .
 Home loan is with RBS- First Active.
-I wish to transfer full ownership to him with no payment of money but without using a conveyancing solicitor.
-Do you think this should be easy to so?
+I want to transfer full ownership to him with no passing of money but without using a conveyancer.
+Is this likely to be easy to so?

-Information to consider in conjunction with the above RBS- First Active transfer of equity Info :
+General Advice to read in conjunction with the above RBS- First Active transfer of equity Info :

 Tax and Legal